tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 git clone https://github.com/frmscoe/tms-configuration
 ```

-In addition to cloning the configuration repository, we also need to clone the Tazama `Postman` repository so that we can utilise the Postman environment file that is hosted there:
+In addition to cloning the configuration repository, we also need to clone the Tazama `Postman` repository so that we can utilize the Postman environment file that is hosted there:

 ```
 git clone https://github.com/frmscoe/postman